ilin0418/ilin0418/README.md

     <h3 align="center">Second-Year Software Engineering Student at Rochester Institute of Technology.</h3>
 </header>

-<h5>  Hey there!
-I'm Ivan, I'm a college student who's passionate about learning new progamming languages.
-I love building full-stack applications, however I do prefer backend because I'm not creative enough and I'm interested in getting into machine learning.
-I mainly push my code to GitHub when I make significant progress.
-Feel free to reach out to me if you need anything. <br/> </h5>
+<h5>  Hi there!
+My name is Ivan, and I'm a dedicated college student who loves to explore new programming languages.
+I have a passion for building full-stack applications, although I tend to focus more on backend development due to my interest in machine learning.
+Whenever I make significant progress, I share my code on GitHub.
+If you need any help or have any questions, don't hesitate to contact me! <br/> </h5>